jondavis847/nadir/book/src/enums_generics_traits.md

 }
 ```

 It is quite obnoxious, but I do think this is the technically correct answer.
 Another con might be extensibility.
 If a user wants to add their own sensor in a fork, they would have to go update all of this boilerplate to add their new type.

+Update: The crate amabassador seems to solve the boilerplate issue.

 ## Generics
 Generics are a great option but don't allow me to directly create heterogenous collections of say